 Our next test metric was the stability, durability, and overall quality of construction for each shoe organizer.
-After assembly of each model, we gave them an "earthquake test" to judge the quality of the materials and to see if any shoes would fall off if it happened to be bumped or shaken.
-We also test how difficult each one is to move when filled with a full load of shoes.
-It's rare for any model to check all of these boxes, as the more stable shoe racks are usually harder to move due to their greater weight.
+After assembling each model, we gave them an "earthquake test" to judge construction quality and to see if any shoes would fall off when bumped or shaken.
+We also test how difficult each one is to move when filled with shoes.
+It's rare for any model to check all of these boxes, as the more stable shoe racks are usually heavier and therefore harder to move.

-While some models like the SONGMICS Plastic Cube Organizer has materials that seemed a little flimsy to us at first, the structure (reinforced by stabilizing metal rods) is very stable and slightly hard to move once assembled.
+Some models, like the SONGMICS Plastic Cube Organizer, utilize materials that seem somewhat flimsy, but its structure (reinforced by stabilizing metal rods) is very stable and slightly hard to move once assembled.
 Others like the Honey-Can-Do Bamboo Shelf aren't as stable, but passed the "earthquake test" without losing any shoes and could be easily relocated if needed.
 The Seville Classics Rack is one of the only organizers that was durable, stable, and easy to move.

 Another metric that varied greatly between different shoe organizers is versatility.
-We tested this by trying the different ways each rack could be used and considering what items other than shoes it could hold.
-Even though they are designed specifically for shoes, we discovered some models could be used to store other types of household products, while others' capabilities were more limited.
+We assessed this by trying the different ways each rack could be used and considering what items other than shoes it could hold.
+Even though they are designed specifically for shoes, we discovered that some of these organizers could be used to store other types of household products.

 Two models came with multiple storage options, making them the most versatile.
 The Simple Trending 5-Tier Stackable Shoe Rack excelled in this area, with its mix of shelves and pockets, which can be arranged and used in many ways to accommodate even large boots and tall heels.
 This model also holds the greatest number of shoes of all models tested, making it a great option for families or shoe-loving individuals.
 The Mr. IRONSTONE Shoe/Boot Bench also received high marks for holding several pairs of shoes while providing a comfortable place to sit when putting them on, and offering additional storage under the seat.
 The door hanging models proved useful in serving double duty, suitable for storing cleaning, art, or toy supplies well in their pockets, not just shoes.